 That is a different ball game, so we have explored that question in this post.

-I want to stress this point: points can definitely be used for Economy travel to make your travels go further—as Martina does—but the points system has most of us paying surcharges on our redemptions, meaning that Economy Class awards are often slugged with fees that eat up most of the benefit of using your points in the first place.
+I want to stress this point: points can definitely be used for Economy travel to make your travels go further (as Martina does).
+Rates with Air New Zealand can be brilliant when flights are on sale.
+However, the points system for most programmes have most of us paying surcharges on our redemptions.
+That means that Economy Class awards can often be slugged with fees that eat up most of the benefit of using your points in the first place.

 As such, the best value to be had (versus paying in cash for the same ticket) is for travel in First, Business or Premium Economy Class.
-However, some travellers do not care less about travelling up front (or never have), and so getting high perceived value out of their points will be a lot harder if they do not value travelling in this way.
+However, some travellers do not care less about travelling up front (or never have).
+So getting high perceived value out of their points will be a lot harder if they do not value travelling in this way.

 Do you have a friend, family member or colleague who just doesn’t ‘get it’, i.e. they keep using their points for low-value redemptions when you know they could be getting a better deal?
 Share this article with them using the social media buttons below and spread the word!

 - Getting Started with Frequent Flyer programs

 - Buying points and miles